piyushhingu/Test_llvm_compiler/README.md

 or
 utilize all core in system
 make -j$(nproc)
-If you are using an ninja than use ninja un Unix Makefiles else
+If you are using an ninja than use ninja instead of Unix Makefiles else

 cmake ..